megasyst/lab/docs/4_sms_response.rst

 =====================

 Merchant should send MT SMS as response to End-user either for One-time payment or Subscription order, related to own service(s) only.

-Usually MT SMS has limits as 1 free SMS for 1 order of service.

 No Bulk SMS sending is allowed!

 Every MT SMS should be send via HTTP API by request with authorization token in the header.